$6,295 | Completing Grades 9–12

 Day 1: Arrive in Lima

-Travel to Lima, Peru, either independently or on an escorted group flight from a major U.S. city (details released after enrollment).
+Travel to Lima, Peru, either independently or on an escorted group flight from a major U.S. city (details released soon).
 Leaders meet all participants at the airport.
 We settle into our hotel and begin to get to know each other.

 Day 2: Cusco & Sacred Valley